Labs64/netlicensing.io/_posts/2020-06-01-increase-sales-by-providing-free-trials.md

 - Assure that the user, at the end of the trail, will be able to gain an **understanding** of your product benefits
 - Constantly **manage** trial evaluation to understand customers' needs and improve their experience

-If used in the right way, trials are a great way to increase your revenue by boosting sales.
+If properly used, trials are a great way to increase your revenue by boosting sales.
 Companies should first focus on the customer experience to ensure that they, through the trial period, will be able to have a clear understanding of why your product is essential for them.